East-west Overlay Encryption

 - Egress flow is decryption first, decapsulation of the tunnel header and forward to the relevant physical function.

-The following subsections provide information on configuring IPsec full offload in genereal and on using IPsec with strongSwan specifically.
+The following subsections provide information on configuring IPsec full offload in general and on using IPsec with strongSwan specifically.

-If you are working directly with the ip xfrm tool, you must use /opt/mellanox/iproute2/sbin/ip to benefit from IPsec full offload support.

 Explicitly enable IPsec full offload on the Arm cores before full offload rule is configured.

 - Delete the two SFs created on the BlueField device upon boot (one per port if the port is in switchdev mode).
-Run:
+Instructions for deleting SFs may be found at Scalable Function Setup Guide.

 - Move the SR-IOV mode to legacy.
 Run on Arm: